 4. Communicate ideas at an advanced level, including in digital formats relevant to history.

-Encounters and cross-cultural relationships between Indigenous and non-Indigenous people throughout Australian history, from first contact to the Uluru Statement.
+This course will include topics on encounters and cross-cultural relationships between Indigenous and non-Indigenous people throughout Australian history, from first contact to the Uluru Statement.
 Guest lecturers - both Indigenous and non-Indigenous will provide students with an insight into the range and diversity of experiences and histories embedded in the colonial encounter.
 This course may include field trips.